gorenje/urban-photogrammetry.org/presentation.md

 title: Presentation of Digital Heritage
 ---

-# Digitally Presenting 3D Models
+# Digitally Presentation of 3D Heritage

-How are 3D models best presented?
+How is our cultural heritage best presented in a digital 3D environment?
+From the simple to the complex, everything is possible!

+An [intial Open Street Map](/berlin) is one way.
+However this is absolutely not submersive nor is there a clear story that is being told.

 ## 1. Simple model